- Oops!Something went wrong.Please try again later.

-Trisura Group's (TSE:TSU) stock is up by a considerable 32% over the past three months.
-Given that stock prices are usually aligned with a company's financial performance in the long-term, we decided to study its financial indicators more closely to see if they had a hand to play in the recent price move.
+Trisura Group's (TSE:TSU) stock is up by a considerable 21% over the past three months.
+Given that the market rewards strong financials in the long-term, we wonder if that is the case in this instance.
 Specifically, we decided to study Trisura Group's ROE in this article.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Trisura Group is:

 16% = CA$54m ÷ CA$331m (Based on the trailing twelve months to June 2021).

 The 'return' is the profit over the last twelve months.
 So, this means that for every CA$1 of its shareholder's investments, the company generates a profit of CA$0.16.